Public Spending, Economic Opportunity for All

 Our first installment is dedicated to capturing the true size and cost of New Jersey’s government.
-Some key takeaways from the report:
+Some key takeaways from the report, which can be read by clicking on the image below:

 ·The consolidated cost of government services in NJ is $117 billion – triple the size of the annual state budget.